department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-limits.md

       description: Find out how to apply for a COE.
     - url: /housing-assistance/home-loans/surviving-spouse/
       title: VA home loan programs for surviving spouses
-      description: Find out if you're eligible and how to apply for a VA home loan COE as the surviving spouse of a Veteran or the spouse of a Veteran who is missing in action or being held as a Prisoner of War.
+      description: Find out if you're eligible and how to apply for a VA home loan COE as the surviving spouse of a Veteran or the spouse of a Veteran who is missing in action or being held as a prisoner of war.
 ---

 <div class="va-introtext">